 Elsewhere, the East End is full of post-war and period architecture giving it a unique feel compared to other areas of the city, though much of it is in poor state of repair or dereliction, this part of town has a character much more to my liking than the sterile upstairs-downstairs-cum-medical-centre-or-design-agency-wankfest of the area surrounding the West End (looking at you Marylebone).

-The East End stands in contrast and this change has affected the urban landscape both in terms of aesthetic and in its social make up, and it’s this that I sought to document.
-I shot this short essay in analogue and used digital techniques to combine and create composite works of London's East End.
-This approach sought to convey that very contrast.
+The East End stands as a contrast to itself and to the rest of London, and this current period of change has affected the urban landscape both in terms of aesthetic and in its social make up, and it’s this aesthetic that I have sought to document.
+The work is captured in analogue and uses digital techniques to combine and create composite works - this method and approach attempts to highlight the very contrast of the East End.